-Let’s get this Silhouette Portrait 3 review started.
-If you stick with me until the end, I will tell you the pros/cons.
+Now, let’s get this Silhouette Portrait 3 review started.
+If you stick with me until the end, I will tell you the pros and cons.
 Some of them are unexpected, to say the least.

-Who is the Silhouette Portrait 3 Vinyl Cutter?
+Who is the Silhouette Portrait 3 vinyl Cutter for?

 This vinyl cutter is also for those who value mobility.
-Since the Portrait 3 is so light, you can easily carry it with you wherever you’re going.
-Thanks to the Bluetooth technology, you don’t have to worry about wires ever.
+Since the Portrait 3 is so light, you can easily carry it with you, wherever you’re going.
+Thanks to the Bluetooth technology, you don’t ever have to worry about wires either.

 This small vinyl cutter packs a punch.

-First of all the Portrait 3 is suited for vinyl, cardstock, and stickers.
-So if you want to work with these basic materials, this is the most affordable machine to do it with.
+First of all, the Portrait 3 is suited for vinyl, cardstock, and stickers.
+So if you want to work with these basic materials, this is the most affordable machine to work it with.

-Many crafters are constantly on the go.
-For them, this machine is a Godsend.
-It’s light so it can be easily carried.
+Also, many crafters are constantly on the go.
+For them, this machine is a godsend.
+It’s light, so it can be easily carried.
 Plus, it has all the features needed to create designs on the fly.

-It comes with a single carriage option.
+The Portrait 3 also comes with a single carriage option.
 The only blade that works with the Portrait is the Auto Blade.
-Let me share with you the amazing things about the Auto Blade.

 The beauty is hidden in plain sight.
 When you’re working in the design Store, once you select the material you want to work with, the Portrait automatically adjusts the best cut settings.
 This eliminates errors and wasted materials.

-The cutting mat that comes with the Portrait 3 is 8 x 12 inches.
+As for the cutting mat that comes with the Portrait 3, it is 8 x 12 inches.
 You are not limited to 12 inches with certain vinyl sheets.
 If you have a roll feeder, you can extend your cutting space up to 60 feet.
 This cutter is ideal for repetitive or long jobs.

 The Portrait 3 works with materials up to 2mm thick.
 Even though it works with a few materials, it can shine with different designs.

-Finally, I want to mention that you can do cut without the matt.
-To do this, you will need to use vinyl that allows this type of cutting.
+Finally, I want to mention that you can do cut without the mat.
+To do so, you will need to use vinyl that allows this type of cutting.
 Cutting like this, you will extend the life of your cutting mat.

-What’s the difference between Silhouette Portrait 2 vs Silhouette Portrait 3?
+What are the differences between Silhouette Portrait 2 vs Silhouette Portrait 3?
 Should you upgrade?

 This is a tough one to crack.
 I’ve looked long and hard, and I haven’t found any noticeable difference.
-They both look the same, and the Silhouette Portrait 3 is a bit more expensive than version two.
+They look the same, and the Silhouette Portrait 3 is a bit more expensive than the Portrait 2.

-The main difference which I’ve found was that Portrait 3 works as advertised.
-Many crafters complained about the previous version.
-It has chewed up mats, and the Bluetooth was dodgy.
+The main difference I found is that the Portrait 3 works as advertised.
+Many crafters complained about the previous version for having chewed up mats, and for the dodgy Bluetooth.

-So if you want to save a few nerves, skip the second generation and jump straight to the newest one.
+So if you want to save a few nerves, skip the second generation, and jump right to the newest one.

-If you have the second one, then it’s a no-brainer upgrade as soon as possible.
+If you already have the second one, then it’s a no-brainer: upgrade as soon as possible.

 Silhouette Portrait 3 shortcomings

-The Silhouette Portrait 3 has some flaws.
-I will share it with you so you can make the right choice.
+The Silhouette Portrait 3 has some flaws, which I will share with you so you can make the right choice.
 As you know, the perfect vinyl cutter does not exist.
 By knowing the shortcomings, you will have the full picture and will know if this is the right fit for you.

 The biggest compromise you have to make with this vinyl cutter is the size of the vinyl sheet.
 The width has to be 8 inches.
 If you don’t mind the money, then you can buy these sheets directly from Silhouette.
 If you want to save money, on the other hand, you have to trim it yourself.

-This issue is not directly related to the machine.
-I’m talking about the silhouette studio software (Silhouette Design Store).
+This next issue is not directly related to the machine itself—I’m talking about Silhouette’s studio software, Silhouette Design Store.
 Of course, it’s free, and it’s limited.
-Suppose you want to export AI or SVG format, you need to upgrade to a payment plan.
-The only other choice is using different design software where you create your designs and import them into Silhouette.
+But suppose you want to export AI or SVG format, you’ll need to upgrade to a payment plan.
+Your only other choice is using different design software, where you create your designs and import them into Silhouette.

-The Portrait 3 comes with a single carriage system.
+Finally, the Portrait 3 comes with a single carriage system.
 If you want to enjoy the dual carriage, you have to get the Cameo 4.
 The good news is that the Auto blade is compatible with the Cameo 4.
-If you latter want to get that, these blades are the same, so they are interchangeable.
+If you later want to get that, the blades are the same, so they are interchangeable.

 Now, these would be the drawbacks of having a Silhouette Portrait 3.
 If you’re still with me, then it means you’re interested.
-Good now, let’s move on to the next point.
+Good!
+So, let’s move on to the next point.

-As I’ve mentioned above, there’s a learning curve.
+Then, as I’ve mentioned above, there’s a learning curve.
 Initially, start with the demo, so you get your feet wet.
 After that, put the software through some tests.
 Finally, check out the mobile app as well.
-After you have all this, you can hit the road and sell your designs.
+After you have all this, you can hit the road, and sell your designs.

-One thing to keep in mind if you want to work on larger projects, than it’s a good idea to invest in the roll feeder.
-By getting this upgrade you can work on a surface that’s 8 inches by 60 feet.
+One thing to keep in mind if you want to work on larger projects is that it’s a good idea to invest in the roll feeder.
+By getting this upgrade, you can work on a surface that’s 8 inches X 60 feet.

-Thanks to the auto blade, you will be able to get jobs done quickly without any guesswork what so ever.
+Thanks to the auto blade, finally, you will be able to get jobs done quickly without any guesswork whatsoever.

-All in all, if you want to get started on a budget and want to handle stickers, card stock, and vinyl, the Silhouette Portrait 3 will be a great investment.
+All in all, if you want to get started, are on a budget, and want to handle stickers, card stock and vinyl, the Silhouette Portrait 3 will be a great investment.